juanfung/juanfung.github.io/README.md

 ## License

-Theme based on [al-folio](https://github.com/alshedivat/al-folio): "A simple, clean, and responsive [Jekyll](https://jekyllrb.com/) theme for academics.
-If you like the theme, give it a star!
+Theme based on [al-folio](https://github.com/alshedivat/al-folio): "A simple, clean, and responsive [Jekyll](https://jekyllrb.com/) theme for academics."

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).